Combining T-learning and DR-learning: a framework for oracle-efficient estimation of causal contrasts: Limitations of existing Neyman-orthogonal learning strategies

 The benefits of EP-learner over DR-learner can be illustrated through a simple numerical experiment.
-To do so, we simulated a dataset consisting of 1,500 observations and used the \texttt{ranger} implementation of random forests \citep{ranger} to estimate the CATE function based on both the DR-learner and EP-learner risks --- the code used to run our experiment is provided in Appendix \ref{appendix::introFigs}.
+To do so, we simulated a dataset consisting of 1,500 observations and used the \texttt{ranger} implementation of random forests \citep{ranger} to estimate the CATE function based on both the DR-learner and EP-learner risks---the code used to run our experiment is provided in Appendix \ref{appendix::introFigs}.
 In our illustration, the outcome is binary, and we use the known CATE range, $[-1,1]$, to truncate DR-learner predictions.
 Figure \ref{fig:DRlearnerBoundViol_CV} displays the estimated CATE curve for DR-learner and EP-learner with maximum tree depth in random forests selected within $\{1,2,\ldots,7\}$ via 10-fold cross-validation.
 This figure reveals that the CATE curve estimated using EP-learner more accurately reflects the bell shape of the true CATE curve than using the DR-learner.
 This improvement is evident quantitatively, with a six-fold reduction in mean squared prediction error when using EP-learner (0.002) compared to DR-learner (0.012).
 To delve deeper into this phenomenon, we assessed the fits obtained by using four of the seven maximum tree depth values considered, namely 1, 2, 4 and 7 (Figure~\ref{fig:DRlearnerBoundViol_depth}).
-DR-learner fits become unstable at depths as low as 2, stemming from the limited observation numbers in the regression tree nodes and some pseudo-outcomes reaching magnitudes of 6 --- this can be seen in Figure \ref{fig:PseudoOutcomeDensityPlot} of Appendix \ref{appendix::introFigs}.
+DR-learner fits become unstable at depths as low as 2, stemming from the limited observation numbers in the regression tree nodes and some pseudo-outcomes reaching magnitudes of 6---this can be seen in Figure \ref{fig:PseudoOutcomeDensityPlot} of Appendix \ref{appendix::introFigs}.
 As a result, cross-validation chooses a depth of 1 for DR-learner, which fails to accurately capture the true CATE shape.
 In contrast, EP-learner fits tend to improve as the maximum depth increases from 1 to 7, with a selected maximum tree depth of 7.
+Regression trees, as used in random forests, are outcome-adaptive, often learned using CART \citep{breiman2017classification}.
+Thus, the difference in pseudo-outcomes between EP-learner and DR-learner affects not only the outcomes averaged within each tree node but also the learned tree structure itself.
+In particular, EP-learner uses the T-learner $\mu_n^*(1,\cdot) - \mu_n^*(0,\cdot)$ to build the tree structure, whereas DR-learner relies on a noisier pseudo-outcome.
+Thus, EP-learner can yield superior fits by leveraging less noisy pseudo-outcomes to both stabilize node averages and guide more accurate tree splits.